burakozcelik5028/demoPortfolio1/README.md

 # demoPortfolio1
-This is a demo portfolio website. first commit from remote desktop.
+This is a demo portfolio website.

+This project is available on: http://ozcelik.onyilmaz.com/